Who is Ruth Langsford? Everything you need to know about the This Morning presenter and Strictly Come Dancing contestant

 Dance: Samba to Love Is In The Air by John Paul Young

 The judges’ verdict: Although Anton’s ruffled pink sleeves were the most eye-catching feature of the dance, the judges were mainly concerned with Ruth’s arm movement – Darcey said Ruth needed to work on her limb extension, but to “keep onto the energised fun side”.
-Craig was also critical: “I loved it for its comedy but not its technique”.
+Craig was also critical: “I loved it for its comedy, but not its technique”.
+Can’t say we blame him.

 Week 4